rails/rails/guides/source/error_reporting.md

   # ...
 end
 ```
-This method is intended to gracefully handle any errors that may occur in production, but that aren't anticipated at the time of writing.
+NOTE: This method is intended to gracefully handle any errors that may occur in production, but that aren't anticipated to be the result of typical use.

 ### Error-reporting Options